huuzkee-foundation/huuzkee-foundation.github.io/pages/info.md

 [Michael Rose][1] and his fabulous [themes for jekyll][2].
 Authors of [A List Apart][4] and [Smashing Magazine][5] since 2002.
 [GitHub][6] and how they built such a habitat for cooperation worldwide.
 [Automattic][3] and how they built a fantastic community around WordPress.
 And many, many more...

-Please make *Feeling Responsive* yours and if you like it, please link back to my homebase <a href="http://phlow.de/">Phlow</a>.
+Please make *Huuzkee* yours and if you like it, please link back to my homebase <a href="http://phlow.de/">Phlow</a>.
 That would be awesome.

 #### Since then, fork it!